mtikoian/Dash/README.md

   * Reports can be exported to Excel, and charts can be exported to PNG.
   * Create your own personalized dashboard displaying the reports and charts you choose.
   * Dashboard widgets can be resized and arranged easily, and can refresh automatically.
+* Multilingual support - limited to English and Spanish for now, but could be easily extended to include other languages.
 * Context sensitive help teaches you how it works.

 ## [The Cranky Developer's Manifesto](https://dev.to/codemouse92/the-cranky-developer-manifesto--24km)